LucasFyl/OUIWILL/readme.md

 * Bourbon & Neat - for scss mixin and semantic grid framework (http://bourbon.io/ & http://neat.bourbon.io/)
 * Grunt & Bower - for pckg management and dev environement +
-* Need to use MAMP to set up the local environement
+* MAMP to set up the local environement

 ## How to use: